 Our teammate Cassandra went to Beijing, China to receive the 2012-13 “You Bring Charm To The World” award“ at Beijing University on March 30th, 2013.
 The award was hosted by Phoenix TV of Hong Kong along with other media in Asia.
 The award ceremony was broadcasted live worldwide.

 Cassandra also presented at the 2nd annual TEDxProvidence event in Providence, RI in May, 2013.

 Project TGIF was one of 6 national finalists for the Banking On Youth competition and competed in Washington, DC in May, 2013.
 After presenting at the “pitch-off”, our teammates John and Cassandra came home with first place and $15,000 for expansion of TGIF!

 TGIF is the 2013 National winner of the Jefferson Awards—Youth Service Challenge.
-Again we will travel to Washington, D.C. to be honored during the Jefferson Awards National Ceremony on June 19, 2013.
+Again we travelled to Washington, D.C. to be honored during the Jefferson Awards National Ceremony on June 19, 2013.